lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To copy data you can right click copy, press the button with two pieces of paper or press :kbd:`control + c`.
 To paste data press control :kbd:`control +v`, :menuselection:`edit -->  paste`, right click paste or press the botton that is a clipboard with a piece of paper on it.
 To cut text press :kbd:`control+x` or press the sciors button to cut text.
 If you want to paste your text unformatted press :kbd:`Control+Shift + Alt+V` or :menuselection:`Edit --> Paste Unformatted Text`.

 To insert an image press :menuselection:`Insert --> Image`.
+To get to the dialog of how to insert a chart :menuselection:`Insert --> Chart`.
+The the first selection is to choose a column, bar, Pie, Area, Line, XY(Scatter), Bubble, Net, Stock, or Column and Line chart.

 To change the size of a  row or colum of cells click in between the border of that particular row or column and drag with the mouse to give yourself room.